Loss aversion: Prospect theory

 Loss aversion is part of prospect theory, a cornerstone in behavioral economics.
 The theory explored numerous behavioral biases leading to sub-optimal decisions making.
 Kahneman and Tversky found that people are biased in their real estimation of probability of events happening.
 They tend to over-weight both low and high probabilities and under-weight medium probabilities.

-Consider the following example: which option is more attractive?
-Option A – $1500 with a probability of 33%, $1400 with a probability of 66% and $0 with a probability of 1%; or Option B – a guaranteed $920.
+One example is which option is more attractive between option A ($1,500 with a probability of 33%, $1,400 with a probability of 66%, and $0 with a probability of 1%) and option B (a guaranteed $920).
 Prospect theory and loss aversion suggests that most people would choose option B as they prefer the guaranteed $920 since there is a probability of winning $0, even though it is only 1%.
 This demonstrates that people think in terms of expected utility relative to a reference point (i.e. current wealth) as opposed to absolute payoffs.
 When choices are framed as risky (i.e. risk losing 1 out of 10 lives vs the opportunity to save 9 out of 10 lives), individuals tend to be loss-averse as they weigh losses more heavily than comparable gains.

-The endowment effect
+Endowment effect

-Humans are theorized to be hardwired to be loss averse due to asymmetric evolutionary pressure on losses and gains: "for an organism operating close to the edge of survival, the loss of a day's food could cause death, whereas the gain of an extra day's food would not cause an extra day of life (unless the food could be easily and effectively stored)".
 Loss aversion was first proposed as an explanation for the endowment effect—the fact that people place a higher value on a good that they own than on an identical good that they do not own—by Kahneman, Knetsch, and Thaler (1990).
-Loss aversion and the endowment effect lead to a violation of the Coase theorem—that "the allocation of resources will be independent of the assignment of property rights when costless trades are possible" (p.
-1326).
+Loss aversion and the endowment effect lead to a violation of the Coase theorem—that "the allocation of resources will be independent of the assignment of property rights when costless trades are possible".

-In several studies, the authors demonstrated that the endowment effect could be explained by loss aversion but not five alternatives: